-For a sweet and spicy sauce you can chop up some chillies with garlic, rice vinegar, sugar, low-sodium soy sauce and a thickening agent like cornstarch.
+For a sweet and spicy sauce you can chop up some chillies with garlic, rice vinegar, sugar, low-sodium soy sauce or coconut aminos and a thickening agent like cornstarch.

 Another simple sauce includes ketchup, mayo, cayenne pepper, garlic and onion powder and water to thin it out.
 If you are looking to spice up with spring rolls try mixing hot sauce, rice vinegar, sesame oil and fresh garlic.

 Start with my fresh spring roll recipe below.
 Or check out more snack ideas here.

 - 6 Leaves of leaf lettuce cut in half